-You can find out more information about these topics and more, by clicking on the underlined link shown below, or simply go to NHS UK or NHS Direct and access the Health encyclopedia for Health Care topics.
+You can find out more information about these topics and more, by clicking on the underlined link shown below, or simply go to NHS UK or NHS Inform and access the Health encyclopedia for Health Care topics.

 Archway Glasgow is a sexual assault referral centre where specially trained professionals can give you:

 - Medical Help and Advice

 - Practical and Emotional Support

 Sexual assault can happen to anyone, women, men, or young people

 Archway is accessible by phone 24 hours a day 365 days per year